luizbsantana/node-example-api/README.md

 <br>

-## :computer: Running the server
+## :computer: Running the server without Docker

-:bulb: After all the dependencies have been installed, you can run the server just typing the following command:
+:bulb: After all the dependencies have been installed, you can run the server typing the following command:

 ```
 npm start